Uberspace/lab/source/guide_bookstack.rst

  * branch            release    -> FETCH_HEAD
  [...]
  [isabell@stardust ~]$

+You are being asked to migrate files after installation in a production environment, default option is "no".
+However, some updates need to migrate files (i.E. v22.10.2), so you have to answer with "yes" at the end.

 After updating your installation you should clean the cache to prevent errors.